jcmoraisjr/haproxy-ingress/README.md

 https redirect will be done.
 There is only one exception: if `https-to-http-port` is `80`, only the header will be checked.

-The `X-Forwarded-Proto` header is optional in the following conditions:
+The `X-Forwarded-Proto` header is optional in the following condition:

 * The `https-to-http-port` should not match HTTP port `80`; and
 * The load balancer should connect to the same `https-to-http-port` number, eg cannot